 Located in the Sahelian region at the southern edge of the Sahara Desert, Lake Chad belongs to the wetlands of the tropical world.
-It offers very rich ecosystems in an environment marked by aridity and is therefore included in the Ramsar list of wetlands of international importance as one of the few recognized transboundary international wetlands, where countries make a formal agreement for joint protection and management of shared aquatic ecosystems and their resources.
+It offers very rich ecosystems in an environment marked by aridity and is therefore included in the Ramsar list of wetlands of international importance as one of the few recognized transboundary international wetlands, where countries make a formal agreement for joint protection and management of shared aguatic ecosystems and their resources.
 For thousands of years, it has been a centre of development, trade, and cultural exchange between the populations of the northern Sahara and the south.
 Its watershed is nowadays confronted with the challenges of development, in the context of global warming and increasing demographic pressure.
 Indeed, climate change has severely affected the countries sharing the basin, characterized by recurrent large-scale drought, punctuated by extreme rainfall events that cause catastrophic flooding.
 This situation contributes to the precariousness of both rainfed crops and pastoral livestock, which are the two foundations of the regional economy.
 For example, the international disaster database EM-DAT indicates that over the past five decades, some fifty natural disasters linked to hydromet events have occurred in the Lake Chad Basin, affecting a total of more than 30 million people, including nearly four thousand deaths, with damage estimated at several tens of billions of dollars.
 Based on current experience, improved multi-hazard warning systems should contribute to a considerable reduction in these losses.
 Faced with this situation, the governments of the riparian countries have developed and implemented various strategies and action plans to reduce the vulnerability of populations and support their adaptation/resilience to the effects of climate change, particularly the risk factors that accompany it, with the support of technical and financial partners.

 The actions to be undertaken to achieve this objective are part of the improvement of the governance of the basin's water resources and associated natural resources in order to preserve its productive potential.
 The LCBC is charge of monitoring the basin and develops its capacity to mobilize, analyze and disseminate environmental information to be able to plan and enforce the sharing of the basin's water resources between member countries, the policy of protecting ecosystems, to promote informed decision-making, as well as steering and participation in public and environmental policies.
 From this point of view, the financing of the Adaptation Fund will make it possible to develop and complete existing projects, in accordance with the priority actions envisaged by the countries in the areas concerned, but also to support the LCBC in the development of its activities.
 The project will improve/modernize the information system in an appropriate and methodologically consistent manner for both water resources management and EWS, as well as for resilience measures and capacities to manage and reduce vulnerability to climate risks.
-An effective EWS is a key element of adaptation; WMO provides solution based on the latest generation of WIS (WMO Information System) and the WMO Integrated Processing and Prediction System (WIPPS), thus Lake Chad would be one of the first answers to the call from UN SG on having EWS for all countries within 5 years.
-In addition, the various past and ongoing projects and initiatives bring different approaches and technologies, which require a significant level of effort and specialized expertise by LCBC and its Member States to operate and maintain.
-Often systems do not operate after project completion due to limited capacity to operate and maintain them, even if financial support is available for spare parts.
-The proposed AF funding under this project to LCBC institutional support will enable the establishment of interoperability of systems and harmonization of approaches for operation and maintenance, and the availability of a pool of experts that could assist any of the NMHSs in the Lake Chad Basin.
-Moreover, through the WMO HydroHub Innovation Calls supported by the proposed AF funding, it is expected that parts of the equipment be manufactured, and the interoperable/integrated system be developed within the region at lower costs.
-These aspects contribute to a reduction of operation and maintenance costs as expertise exist within the region and there will be no need to bring experts and equipment from abroad.
-Additionally, Countries will benefit from the overall, continuous capacity building program from the WMO Commission for Observation, Infrastructure and Information Systems (INFCOM).
+An effective EWS is a key element of adaptation; WMO provides solution based on the latest generation of WIS (WMO Information System) and GDPFS (Global Data-Processing and Forecasting System) now on known as WMO Integrated Processing and Prediction System (WIPPS), thus Lake Chad would be one of the first answers to the call from UN SG on having EWS for all countries within 5 years.